DendyDarin/DendyDarin/README.md

 ## 🚀 About Me
-I'm a LLM Engineer Enthusiast
+I'm a C# and Game Developmnet Enthusiast

 ## 🔗 Links